-When is the best time to look for summer school TEFL jobs?
+When is the best time to look for ESL summer school jobs?

 Many summer schools start recruiting in mid-January, and most of the positions are filled by the end of February; but there will also be a few last minute places available due to teachers dropping out.